nirtamir2/talks/2025-06-26/src/slides-3-nov-2.md

 First, we define a custom error type.
 This is a tagged error that Effect can recognize.

 [click]
-Now, we define a program using `Effect.gen()`.
-It accepts a generator function, so we write `function*`.
+The return type tells us everything: we get a number on success, or DivideByZeroError on failure.

 [click]
-Inside our generator function we generate a random number to simulate failure
+Inside Effect.gen, we check for division by zero.

-If its below 0.1, we yield* Effect.fail with our typed error.
+If b is zero, we yield* Effect.fail with our typed error. yield* here propagates the error up.

-The 'yield*' is like 'await' - it unwraps Effect values.

-When you yield* an Effect, it unwraps it and gives you the success value.

-So you can use it like a normal variable.

-But here's the magic: if any Effect fails, the error bubbles up automatically.
-You don't write try-catch everywhere.
-The errors just accumulate in the type signature.

-yield* here propagates the error up.

 Otherwise, we return the result.

 [click]